acuvity/mcp-servers-registry/mcp-server-github/charts/mcp-server-github/README.md

 **Description**:

 ```
-Search for issues and pull requests across GitHub repositories
+Search for issues in GitHub repositories.
 ```

 **Parameter**: